Giora Romm: War of Attrition and captivity

 By 1969 Romm was slated to convert to the F-4 Phantom.
 In September 1969, however, he was shot down and captured by the Egyptians.
-On September 9 the IDF had carried out Operation Raviv, a mounted raid into Egyptian territory, and on September 11 Egypt responded with a large air raid on Israeli positions in the Sinai.
+On 9 September the IDF had carried out Operation Raviv, a mounted raid into Egyptian territory, and on 11 September Egypt responded with a large air raid on Israeli positions in the Sinai.
 Scrambled to the scene, Romm was pursuing a pair of MiG-21s when he was hit by another MiG he had failed to spot, reportedly flown by Major Fawzi Salama.
 Romm bailed out of his Mirage and landed in the Egyptian Delta, suffering multiple injuries.
 Denied proper medical attention, he was held at a prison at Abbassia, near Cairo, where he was repeatedly beaten and tortured.
-On December 5, after three months in captivity, Romm and fellow pilot Nissim Ashkenazi were released in a prisoner exchange.
+On 5 December, after three months in captivity, Romm and fellow pilot Nissim Ashkenazi were released in a prisoner exchange.
 Hospitalized for 4 months, he was able to return to flying, and was eventually assigned command of an IAF flight school squadron.

-On October 3, 1973, 115 Squadron lost its commanding officer, Ami Gadish, when his A-4 Skyhawk crashed during a training sortie.
-On Friday, October 5, Romm took command of the squadron, despite having never flown the Skyhawk nor serving with the unit.
+On 3 October 1973, 115 Squadron lost its commanding officer, Ami Gadish, when his A-4 Skyhawk crashed during a training sortie.
+On Friday, 5 October, Romm took command of the squadron, despite having never flown the Skyhawk nor served with the unit.
 The Yom Kippur War broke out the very next day, and Romm's first flight was a combat sortie targeting Egyptian troops crossing the Suez Canal.
 Romm familiarized himself with the aircraft en route to the target.
 He later described the sortie:

 The squadron was eventually to fly 750 sorties throughout the war, losing 7 aircraft.
 5 pilots were killed and 2 made prisoners of war.

 Romm commanded 115 Squadron until 1976, when he was appointed head of the research department at Lamdan, the IAF's Air Intelligence Directorate.
 In 1980 he was assigned command of the new airbase constructed at Ramon, and in 1984 went on to command Tel Nof, largest of all IAF bases.
 As commander of Tel Nof, in 1985 he participated in Operation Wooden Leg, flying one of the F-15 Eagles that struck PLO headquarters in Tunisia.

 In 1987 Romm became the deputy to the head of the IDF Operations Directorate and in 1987 deputy IAF commander, a role he played during the 1991 Gulf War.
-Shortly after the war he was promoted to Major General and appointed Israeli Defense attaché in the United States.
+Shortly after the war he was promoted to major general and appointed Israeli Defense attaché in the United States.
 Returning to Israel, he retired from military service in early 1996.